Jberczel/jberczel.github.io/_posts/2014-07-30-js-calculator.md

 I used Shay Howe's CSS [guide](http://learn.shayhowe.com/html-css/) as a reference anytime I stumbled or became confused about positioning, box model, etc..
-I highly recommend reading a section and then try applying it to this project.
+I highly recommend reading sections of his guide and then try applying it to this project.

 If you follow along with that guide, the CSS in this project should make sense.

-I won't go into detail here, but just mention to take note of the cascading effect when applying the classes to the html `<divs>`.
-I used a `keys` class on all the buttons.
-On top of that, I'd apply a `numpad` or `operator` classes, which would help distinguish between numbers and operator buttons.